angular-ui/bootstrap/src/accordion/docs/readme.md

   * `panel-class` (Defaults: `panel-default`) :
     Add ability to use Bootstrap's contextual panel classes (panel-primary, panel-success, panel-info, etc...) or your own.
 This must be a string.
   * `template-url` (Defaults: `template/accordion/accordion-group.html`) :
-    Add ability to override the template url used.
-Note that this must be a string
+    Add the ability to override the template used on the component.

 ### Accordion heading